SretenGlavinceski/KIII-Homework-1/README.md

-Homework 1 - public repository for the first exercise of the course DevOps 2025
+Homework 1 | Public repository for the first exercise of the course DevOps 2025